mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ## Webhooks

 Webhooks are custom callbacks which notify user upon certain actions.
-Mainnet provides the webhook functionality to monitor addresses and transactions.
+Mainnet.cash provides the webhook functionality to monitor addresses and transactions.

 You can register a webhook with the following `curl` call: